 The route is popular with motorbike enthusiasts and trekkers alike.
-Facilities along the way are minimal, with roadside dhabas serving basic food to hungry stomachs.
+Facilities along the way are minimal, with roadside dhabas (roadside restaurants) serving basic food to hungry stomachs.
 Don't expect to find many toilet facilities either.
 In this region, calls of nature are answered out among nature!

-Here, the scenery starts, heading towards Rohtang Pass from Manali.Continue to 3 of 20 below.
+Here, the scenery starts, heading towards Rohtang Pass from Manali.

 Before Rohtang Pass

-The two way road leading to Rohtang Pass gets in particularly bad condition during the monsoon season.
+The two-way road leading to Rohtang Pass gets in particularly bad condition during the monsoon season.
 Delays are often caused by heavily laden goods carriers.
 However, taking this road is unavoidable.

 Rohtang Pass is the gateway to the Lahaul Valley from Manali and the Kullu Valley.
 It's a high altitude area of almost 4,000 meters (13,120 feet) above sea level.
-Conditions are wet and misty during the monsoon season.Continue to 5 of 20 below.
+Conditions are wet and misty during the monsoon season.

 After Rohtang Pass

-After Rohtang Pass, on the other side of the hill the landscape becomes green and rocky.
+After Rohtang Pass, on the other side of the hill, the landscape becomes green and rocky.

 Rest Stop at Chhatru

-Chhatru is around half way from Manali to Spiti.
-It's a popular rest stop with a number of tented huts that serve basic meals, tea and coffee.Continue to 8 of 20 below.
+Chhatru is around halfway from Manali to Spiti.
+It's a popular rest stop with a number of tented huts that serve basic meals, tea, and coffee.

 Lone Figures Walking

-The area is so isolated, you can't help wondering where did they come from and where are they going?Continue to 9 of 20 below.
+The area is so isolated, you can't help wondering where did they come from and where are they going?

 Slowly Slowly Sign

-Dhire dhire -- slowly slowly.
+Dhire, dhire, slowly, slowly.
 Signs in Hindi, such as this one, can often be seen painted onto rocks.
 Their purpose is to warn traffic to drive slowly.

 Kunzum Pass, at 4,551 meters (14,931 feet) above sea level, is the gateway to the Spiti Valley from the Lahaul Valley.
-The village of Losar is 19 kilometers further, and the main town of Kaza, 78 kilometers further.Continue to 12 of 20 below.
+The village of Losar is 19 kilometers (12 Miles), further, and the main town of Kaza, 78 kilometers (48 Miles) further.

 Kunzum Pass Temple

 It's considered to be auspicious for vehicles traveling through Kunzum Pass to drive around this temple, dedicated to the Goddess Kunzum, on the top of the hill.
-It provides an attractive place to stop and take in the scenery too!Continue to 13 of 20 below.
+It provides an attractive place to stop and take in the scenery too!

 After Kunzum Pass

-After Kunzam Pass, the landscape is colorfully blanketed with grass and tiny yellow flowers.Continue to 15 of 20 below.
+After Kunzam Pass, the landscape is colorfully blanketed with grass and tiny yellow flowers.